LucoDevro/CAGEcleaner/docs/guide/usage.rst

 Input from TSV files
 --------------------

 CAGEcleaner can process outputs from other gene mining tools than cblaster, although you need to wrangle your non-cblaster output into three TSV files with specific formatting (see also the example files).
-Using our provided helper tool ``cagecleaner-generate-session``, generate a new cblaster session file, which you can use as input for CAGEcleaner.
+Using our provided helper tool ``cagecleaner-generate-session``, generate then a new cblaster session file, which you can use as input for CAGEcleaner.

 The **formatting of these three TSV files** is described below.